Chaotic tracial dynamics: Introduction

 \subsection{Acknowledgements}

 This research was supported by the GA\v{C}R project 20-17488Y and RVO: 67985840.
-I am grateful to Ali Asadi--Vasfi, Karen Strung, Andrea Vaccaro, Stuart White and Huaxin Lin for many helpful discussions, and to Cape Breton University for giving me the opportunity to teach its statistics courses.
+I am grateful to Ali Asadi--Vasfi, Karen Strung, Andrea Vaccaro, Stuart White and Huaxin Lin for many helpful discussions and to Cape Breton University for giving me the opportunity to teach its statistics courses.
+I would also like to thank the anonymous referee whose suggestions helped improve the clarity of the article.